Tuesday, 31 January 2023

 From the depths to the peaks - but still sub-glacial!

 Mountains under the ice?!
-You may have contemplated this, I had not really but it stands to reason of course.
-The Gamburtsev Mountain Range, which is believed to have started forming around a billion years ago, is a subglacial mountain range located in Eastern/Greater Antarctica, just underneath what is referred to as the Southern Pole of Inaccessibility.
+You may have contemplated this.
+I had not really but it stands to reason of course.
+The Gamburtsev Mountain Range, which is believed to have started forming around a billion years ago, is a subglacial mountain range located in East/Greater Antarctica, just underneath what is referred to as the Southern Pole of Inaccessibility.
 Pole of Inaccessibility?
 Such names and concepts are logical but rarely do we think about them.
 Why would we? but I can’t pass them by when they leap out at me.
-Just briefly the ‘Pole of Inaccessibility’, as the name suggests, is the point on the Antarctic continent that is farthest, in all directions, from the surrounding seas; it is located on the Polar Plateau in a vast territory claimed by Australia.
+Just briefly, the ‘Pole of Inaccessibility’, as the name suggests, is the point on the Antarctic continent that is farthest, in all directions, from the surrounding seas.
+It is located on the Polar Plateau in a vast territory claimed by Australia.
 The site almost 4000m above sea level, is occupied by a meteorological research station set up by the Soviet Union during the International Geophysical Year (1957–58).
-Obviously all continents have these points but it’s a concept that I only first heard about when we were traveling in Australia in 2021.
-In Australia, the continental pole of inaccessibility is located approximately 160 km west-northwest of Alice Springs – we got fairly close but couldn’t get to the spot with our rig – it’s inaccessible!
-All these concepts, facts, roll around in my head tantalising me, daring me to go to the next bit of information and and and .....
+Obviously all continents - and seas - have these points but it’s a concept that I first heard about when we were traveling in Australia in 2021.
+In Australia, the continental Pole of Inaccessibility is located approximately 160 km west-northwest of Alice Springs.
+We got fairly close but couldn’t get to the spot with our rig – it’s inaccessible!
+All these concepts and facts, roll around in my head tantalising me, daring me to go to the next bit of information and and and .....

 I leave you to contemplate the unknown places on our amazing planet.